Join the CCAC Honors Program

 Honors Program students can earn Honors credits while participating in study abroad.
-Every other January, CCAC Honors offers an eleven-day study abroad experience in India.
-Three Honors courses prepare students for the excursion abroad: Comparative Politics and Culture between the United States and India, Honoring the Community through Service, and Art, Architecture and Material Artifacts.
-Apart from appreciating art and architecture of various historical sites and monuments, students engage in close interactions with local people through service with local NGO's and partake in religious ceremonies and local celebrations.
+Every other January, CCAC Honors offers an 11-day study abroad experience in India.
+Three Honors courses prepare students for the excursion abroad: Comparative Cultures & Politics of India and United States; Honoring the Community through Service; and Art, Architecture and Material Artifacts.
+Apart from appreciating the art and architecture of various historical sites and monuments, students engage in close interactions with local people through service with local NGOs, and partake in religious ceremonies and local celebrations.

 Give Honors a Try